-Carpmaels & Ransford is a full service European intellectual property firm providing legal advice through a number of separately regulated legal entities.
-We have 25 partners, 244 employees and an annual turnover in excess of £78m.
+Carpmaels & Ransford is a leading European IP firm based in London providing legal advice through a number of separately regulated legal entities.
+We have 25 partners, 261 employees and an annual turnover in excess of £78m.
 Our employees are employed by Carpmaels & Ransford Services Limited, a limited liability company registered in England & Wales under registration number 08077371 that provides services to the rest of the group.

 Legal responsibility and liability for the provision of services are determined by the engagement terms entered into between clients and the relevant entity: